figment-networks/tezos-batch-payments/README.md

 ## Usage

 _First, review the script!
-Figment is trust-worthy, but don't take our word for it!_ Once satisfied, either [download](https://git.io/fxMmp) and run, or use this magic incantation:
+Figment is trust-worthy, but don't take our word for it!_ Once satisfied, start up `screen` or `tmux`, [download](https://git.io/fxMmp) and run &mdash; or use this magic incantation:

     bash <( curl -sL https://git.io/fxMmp ) --help